Fabio Trabocchi: Fiola and restaurant group (2011–present)

 Trabocchi returned to Washington, D.C. to open Fiola in 2011, in the same space in Penn Quarter where he had been a chef at BiCE.
 Fiola opened to mixed reviews, but soon earned its place among the city's best restaurants.
 It won Best New Restaurant at the 2012 Restaurant Association of Metropolitan Washington (RAMMY) Awards.
 Bon Appétit magazine named it one of the 50 best new restaurants in America.
 In 2014, Fiola won the RAMMY Award for Best Formal Dining Restaurant.
 In the inaugural Michelin Guide for Washington, D.C., Fiola received one Michelin star.

 The Restaurant Association of Metropolitan Washington again honored Trabocchi as the Chef of the Year in 2013.
 That year, he opened Casa Luca, a more casual restaurant named after his son.

 In 2014, Trabocchi opened Fiola Mare, a 7500 sqft restaurant focused on Italian seafood, at Washington Harbour on the Georgetown waterfront.
 Michelle Obama, Susan Rice and Steven Tyler were spotted in the restaurant.
 President Barack Obama and his family dined there in August 2014.
 In 2015, Fiola Mare won the RAMMY Award for Best New Restaurant.
 Washingtonian Magazine named Fabio its 2015 Restaurateur of the Year.
 President Joe Biden and his wife Jill dined there in October 2021.

 In 2016, Trabocchi opened Sfoglina, a casual pasta house in the Van Ness neighborhood of Washington, D.C.
 Another Sfoglina opened in October 2019 in Rosslyn, Virginia.
 In 2018, Casa Luca was renovated and re-branded as a branch of Sfoglina.

 In 2017, Trabocchi opened Del Mar, a fine-dining restaurant focused on Spanish coastal cuisine, at The Wharf, a new development on Washington's Southwest Waterfront.
 The 240-seat restaurant features a bi-level nautical-themed space with an open kitchen, towering ceilings, large windows overlooking the water and hand-painted forest green tiled walls.
-The Washington Post's Tom Sietsema ranked Del Mar onbtop on his 2018 list of top ten restaurants.
+The Washington Post's Tom Sietsema ranked Del Mar on top on his 2018 list of top ten restaurants.

 Trabocchi opened Fiola Miami in November 2018.
 In April 2019, Trabocchi opened Fiola at Dopolavoro Venezia in the JW Marriott Hotel in Venice, Italy.